$ £ ¥

 DeMark Pivot Points were devised by Tom DeMark, who has invented many other indicators, many of them embraced by hedge fund leaders.
 The DeMark version makes the important point that it really does matter if the close is over the open or below it when calculating pivots.
 DeMark inserts a new factor named X:

 At least three other versions of pivot points can be found, and beware — many of the websites that offer to calculate pivot points for you do not disclose their exact formula.
-You can probably safely assume that these site are using the classic version.
+You can probably safely assume that these sites are using the classic version.
 An exception is our pivot points calculator, which allows you to enter price data and derive pivot points using four different methods, including DeMark, complete with the formulas.

 DeMark's support and resistance